turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 A note on order: The order of your _methods_ does not matter.
 Ruby will **parse** each method in the class and then when a method is **called** Ruby will **execute** the parsed methods accordingly.

-## Checks for Understanding
+## Check for Understanding

-* What is a method?
+1. What is a method?
 An argument?
 A return value?
-* What keywords do we use to create methods?
+2. What keywords do we use to create methods?
-* How does Ruby know what to return from a method?
+3. How does Ruby know what to return from a method?
-* How do you call one method from within another method?
+4. How do you call one method from within another method?
-* Why do we use methods?
+5. Why do we use methods?
-* What is abstraction?
+6. What is abstraction?